-as a shepherd, a bullfighter, or in horseback in a jockey's silks.
-The obsessive focus that certain photographers have trained on themselves since the first selfie that Robert Cornelius captured in 1839 speaks to the relative ease and rapidity that the medium offers.
-It is also speaks, perhaps, to the amatory nature of the medium and the immediacy of witnessing these self-examining results compared with painting.
-Henri Cartier-Bresson coined the phrase "The Decisive Moment" with the publication of his book of the same title, for it is explaining later that "Your eye must see a composition or an expression that life itself offers you, and you must know with intuition when to click the shutter."
-How better to train one's eye, experience, and mind than to practice in this area than to use oneself as the model and photographer, providing immediate feedback?

-Rebas also traveled extensively, photographing landscapes in Paris, Switzerland, and all over the Iberian Peninsula.
+as a shepherd, a bullfighter, or on horseback in a jockey's silks.
+The obsessive focus that certain photographers have trained on themselves since the first selfie that Robert Cornelius captured in 1839 speaks to the relative ease and rapidity that the medium offered.
+It also speaks, perhaps, to the analytic nature of the medium and the immediacy of witnessing these self-examining results compared with painting.
+Henri Cartier-Bresson coined the phrase "The Decisive Moment" with the publication of his book of the same title, further explaining later that "Your eye must see a composition or an expression that life itself offers you, and you must know with intuition when to click the camera."
+How better to train one's eye, explore diverse personae, and achieve success in this arena than to use oneself as the model and photographer, providing immediate feedback?
+Relvas also traveled extensively, photographing landscapes in Paris, Switzerland, and all over the Iberian Peninsula.
 But it was in this shrine to photography in which he preferred to work and where he eventually moved to spend the last years of his life.

-In 2013-19 the Museu de Arte de Coimbra in Portugal made bent on an exhibition of his work.
-Despite a major exhibition, Charles Rebas and the House of Photography, held in Lisbon at the Museu Nacional de Arte Antiga in 2003 and showcasing around 350 works, as well as a 2018 exhibition at the Museu Nacional de Arte Contemporânea, Rebas's spectacular photographic legacy has remained little known to the general public.
-Mark Haworth-Booth, then curator of photography at the Victoria and Albert Museum in London, was delighted to participate in the Portuguese exhibition, noting that "Rebas's pictures were very good for his time... he created some of the most remarkable pictures of the nineteenth century.
+In 2018-19 the Museu Nacional de Arte Contemporânea do Chiado hosted an exhibition of his work.
+Despite a major exhibition, Carlos Relvas and the House of Photography, held in Lisbon at the Museu Nacional de Arte Antiga in 2003 and showcasing around 350 works, as well as a 2018 exhibition at the Museu Nacional de Arte Contemporânea, Relvas's spectacular photographic legacy has remained little known to the general public.
+Mark Haworth-Booth, then curator of photography at the Victoria and Albert Museum in London wrote for the catalogue that accompanied the exhibition, noting that "Relvas's pictures were very good for his time . . . he created some of the most remarkable pictures of the nineteenth century.
 There is nothing similar in the world."

-Are we to believe that most of us have not envied him his self-portraits?
-"Carlos Rebas, Amateur Photographer, Golegã, Portugal?"
-He knew his worth certainly, but perhaps he didn't know that his place at the table would be remained for a long, long time.
-Happily, again, again his eccentric grinning face is now more becoming a part of the history of the medium.

-MARIO DE CASTRO is editor in chief of Soon magazine and has written several books including Scandale Style (Taschen).
+Are we to assume that mock humility motivated him to inscribe all his images with "Carlos Relvas, Amateur Photographer, Golegã Portugal"?
+He knew his worth certainly, but perhaps he didn't know that his place at the table would be resurrected in the twenty-first century.
+Happily, again, his eccentric grinning face is once more becoming a part of the history of the medium.
+MARIO DE CASTRO is editor in chief of Soon magazine and has written several books including Seaside Style (Taschen).
+Pieter Estersohn Art Department

+Pieter Estersohn

+Art Department

+INTERIORS

-INTERIORS MAKE DO AND PRETEND
+MAKE DO AND PRETEND

-So what if Henry Joyce and his late wife Hope Alswang lacked the resources to buy real antiques, artworks and objects for their charming clapboard home in Providence, Rhode Island?
-The two former curators still had scholarship and ingenuity in abundance - not to mention glue, scissors, a staple gun, spray paint and access to a photocopier...
+So what if Henry Joyce and his late wife Hope Alswang lacked the resources to buy real antiques, artworks and objets for their charming clapboard home in Providence, Rhode Island?
+The two museum curators still had scholarship and ingenuity in abundance - not to mention glue, scissors, a staple gun, spray paint and access to a photocopier...
 The result: fake-it-to-make-it bricolage on a grand scale

-By Pieter Estersohn 17 July 2025
+By Pieter Estersohn

+17 July 2025